Editor’s Note: This article was updated on June 24 to reflect the Supreme Court’s decision to reverse Roe v. Wade.

 In September, Senate Dems tried adding a pathway to citizenship as part of a $3.5 trillion spending package.
 But were denied by the Senate parliamentarian.
 And so far, the situation at the border has only become more complicated.
 Which leads us to...

-Yet, Biden has continued to use some Trump-era immigration tactics.
+Yet, Biden continued to use some Trump-era immigration tactics.
 Including a measure that uses COVID-19 as an excuse for deportations.
-And though he tapped Harris to be the point person on immigration at the border, it’s unclear what progress is being made in getting the border under control.
+He tried to lift the measure, but in May a federal judge blocked that decision.
+And though he tapped Harris to be the point person on immigration at the border, it’s unclear what progress is being made in getting the situation under control.

 In 2017, Trump issued a travel ban against a number of Muslim-majority countries over fears of potential national security threats.
 The ban went through multiple iterations, and was eventually upheld in 2018 by the Supreme Court – restricting travel from Iran, Libya, Somalia, Syria, and Yemen (plus North Korea and Venezuela).
 Biden promised to end the “vile” Muslim ban on his first day in office.
 And he officially repealed it on Inauguration Day.

-Assault rifles have been used in a number of deadly shootings in recent years, from Newtown, CT in 2012 to Parkland, FL in 2018 and beyond.
+Assault rifles have been used in a number of deadly shootings in recent years, from Newtown, CT in 2012 to Parkland, FL in 2018 to Uvalde, TX in 2022 and beyond.
 Biden has called gun violence in the US a “public health epidemic.”
 In April 2021, he announced a number of executive actions to tackle the issue, but none included a ban on assault weapons.
 Instead, he’s repeatedly called on Congress to handle that.
-But lawmakers have not yet taken up this issue yet.
-An ongoing trend for much of Biden’s agenda.
+In June, following the Uvalde shooting, lawmakers passed the first gun safety bill in decades.
+But it didn’t include a ban on assault weapons.

 In 2017, researchers from Harvard and Northeastern Universities found that one in five gun owners obtained a firearm without a background check.
 And according to Everytown for Gun Safety, federal law doesn’t require background checks for unlicensed sellers (think: online or at gun shows).
 As part of his pledge to implement gun safety policies, Biden said he would work to require background checks on all sales of guns.
-In March, the House passed legislation that would require background checks for all gun buyers — but the Senate hasn’t taken it up yet.
+Part of the gun safety bill that lawmakers passed in June (see: above) expands background checks and offers federal cash to states for red-flag laws (think: taking guns away from those deemed especially risky).
+But doesn’t require background checks for all gun sales.

 In 2017, Trump and Republicans in Congress worked together to pass the largest tax overhaul in decades.
 Biden believes the cuts favor the wealthy and corporations.
 He promised not to raise taxes for anyone making less than $400,000.
 But said he’d raise the top individual income tax rate as well as the corporate tax rate.

 In November, the House passed Biden’s Build Back Better spending package.
 The comprehensive bill — which would include renewable energy programs, universal preschool, paid family leave, childcare subsidies, and more.
 The plan was to fund it with a combo of taxes on high-earners and large corporations.
 But the tax rates on both groups don’t appear to be any higher.
-TBD how the plan plays out in Congress.
-(Hint: It’s not looking good.)
+And the Senate didn’t take up the legislation.

 But…the plan hit major roadblocks in Congress.
 Their names: Sens.
 Joe Manchin (D-WV) and Kyrsten Sinema (D-AZ).
 So in October, Biden hit the ‘restart’ button and intro’d a new version of his Build Back Better plan.
 And while it’s $1.75 trillion, it doesn’t include free community college.
 And it remained that way when the House passed Biden’s bill in November.

 On the campaign trail, Biden pledged to institute universal pre-K. He said that high-quality pre-kindergarten is “a major financial, logistical, and emotional burden” for families.
-Under the Build Back Better plan passed by the House, $400 billion would go toward providing free universal pre-K for any child who's three or four years old.
+Under the Build Back Better plan passed by the House, $400 billion would have gone toward providing free universal pre-K for any child who's three or four years old.
 And making child care more affordable.
-Time will tell if Congress moves on this version.
+But given that Build Back Better has essentially stalled in Congress, it’s unclear if the admin will take up this issue again.

 As the price of college has gone up, so have student loans.
-As of Q3 2021, Americans owe about $1.75 trillion in student loans.
+Americans owe about $1.75 trillion in student loans.
 And data from the Education Department shows that canceling $10,000 in federal student loans per borrower would completely wipe out the debt for 15 million borrowers.

 In May 2020, George Floyd's death sparked nationwide protests against police brutality and systemic racism.
 And since then, calls for police reform have only grown louder.
 In 2020, then-candidate Biden called for the country to take “real action” to stop police brutality against Black Americans and pledged to create a national police oversight commission within his first 100 days in office.
 But in April, the admin started backing away from that promise.
 His domestic policy council director said the commission “would not be the most effective way to deliver” on this issue at the moment — adding that the admin will instead focus on getting the George Floyd Justice in Policing Act through Congress and to the president’s desk.
 But that’s yet to happen.